fiorotto8/Picosec_DAQ/README.md

 - `-c` to set the channel of the power supply in which operate the changes
 - `-b` to set the board in which operate the changes, if there are more than one.
 The default for this option is `0` so if there is only one board the right value for this argument is already setted.
 Please pay attenction of the board parameters limits defined in the manual of the PS you are using.
 In particular is useful to menction that the board CAEN R1470 has four channel numerated from 0 to 3 and NOT starting by 1.
-After the definitions the program will control if the user specify the channel number and if the number in input corrispond to an existing channel in the PS.
+After the definitions the program will control if the user specify the channel number and if the number in input corresponds to an existing channel in the PS.
 The specification of the channel number in the command line is mandatory and if this parameter is not provided the code will print an error message in the log file and an error is raised before closing the program execution.
 Then the program will take the measure of current and voltage in the selected channel.
 After that the code check for what parameter the user is asking for change and set the value specified in the command line.
 Is possible to change simultaneously current and voltage in one channel, but not to change any values in more than one channel at time.